Roy Syla

-Roy Syla (born 20 June 2000) is a professional footballer who plays as a defensive midfielder.
+Roy Syla (born 20 June 2000) is a professional footballer who plays as a defensive midfielder for club Woking.

 Syla is a product of the Barnet academy, but he failed to break into the first team squad prior to his release in 2020.
 Following more than a year as a free agent, he transferred to Brentford in 2021.
 After two seasons of exclusively B team football, Syla's senior career began in earnest with Ayr United in 2023.
 He transferred to Albanian club Bylis in 2025.
+In 2026, Syla transferred to Woking.
 Born in England, Syla was capped by Albania at youth level.

 Club career

 Barnet

 A defensive midfielder, Syla began his career with Barnet at the age of 12 and he progressed through the club's academy to sign a professional contract in March 2018.
 He spent a large portion of the 2018–19 season away on loan at fellow non-League clubs Kings Langley and Hampton & Richmond Borough and remained at The Hive for 2019–20.
 Syla was released at the end of the COVID-19-affected 2019–20 season.
 He made two senior appearances for Barnet, both in Middlesex Senior Cup matches.